defifuture/erc20-batched-meta-transactions/README.md

 This addition could open new security implications, so it should be left out of the formal specification of this EIP.
 But anyone who wishes to implement this EIP should know about this potential constraint, too.

 **The other way** is to keep the `processMetaBatch()` function as it is and rather check for the too big due block number **on the relayer level**.
-In this case, the user could be notified about the problem and could issue a new meta tx with another relayer that would have a much lower due block number (and the same nonce).
+In this case, the user could be notified about the problem and could issue a new meta tx with another relayer that would have a much lower block parameter (and the same nonce).

 ## FAQ

 ### How much is the relayer fee?

-The meta tx sender defines how big fee they want to pay to the relayer.
+The meta tx sender defines how big the fee they want to pay to the relayer.

 Although more likely the relayer will suggest (maybe even enforce) a certain amount of the relayer fee via the UI (the web3 application).